ibaaj/distillfeed/README.md

 - RSS and Atom reading with OPML import and export
 - AI relevance scores and concise summaries
 - A separate arXiv daily digest, included with the application
-- Clear status messages for missing credentials, deferred work, retries and cost safeguards
+- Clear status messages for missing credentials, deferred work, retries and AI cost safeguards
 - Per-group and per-feed rules for optional ntfy alerts
 - OpenAI and local Ollama support
-- A guided first launch; Node.js is not required
+- A guided first launch
 - Local use by default, with Docker and server deployment files included

 ## Install

 DistillFeed requires Python 3.11 or newer on macOS or Linux.

-Clone or download this repository, open a terminal in the project directory, and run:
+Clone ```git clone https://github.com/ibaaj/distillfeed``` or download this repository, open a terminal in the project directory, and run:

 ```bash